 Metadata is the description of your post, and after the headline, it’s your second chance to get someone to click and read your post.
 This example has one keyword highlighted in purple.
 If you have more than one keyword or phrase, they all need to be in the snippet.

 Use each keyword phrase at least once when describing your blog post located under ‘Edit snippet’ in Squirrly SEO.

 If you can win the best snippet, you’ll rank higher.
 You have 320 letters to use here, so be direct and say exactly what your blog post is about.
 Some people add a paragraph from the blog post that already has your keywords in it, which works great.

-How to keep all this straight and organized so you know it’s done right.
+Getting organized so you know it’s done right.

 I had a very general SEO plugin to help me with this, and I wasn’t sure if it was enough.
 You hear how complicated optimizing can be, and there was no way this plugin was giving me all the advantages a new blog needs to survive.